franciscozorrilla/SymbNET/README.md

  - [EMBL GEMs](https://github.com/cdanielmachado/embl_gems): Collection of RefSeq-based GEMs

-Please cite [Daniel Machado](https://orcid.org/0000-0002-2063-5383)'s relevant literature if you make use of these tools and resources!
+Please cite [Daniel Machado](https://orcid.org/0000-0002-2063-5383)'s relevant literature if you make use of these tools and/or resources.

 ## 📚 Suggested Reading